 Energy and Buildings

-As part of the Long Term Agreement (MJA-3) the Erasmus University has an Energy Management System (EMS).
-It stipulates how the target of an annual energy efficiency improvement of 2% in the period 2005 to 2020, is being pursued in the EUR organization.
+As part of the Long Term Agreement (MJA-3), the Erasmus University has an Energy Management System (EMS).
+It stipulates how the target of an annual energy efficiency improvement of 2% in the period 2005-2020 is being pursued.
 The ambitions stem from the MJA-3 agreements between the EUR, other Dutch universities and the national government.
 The EMS describes the roles and responsibilities of those involved in the EUR within the framework of energy management.

-On 11 December the Energy Policy Statement was signed by the Chairman of the Executive Board.
-This statement is part of the energy management system.
-Another part of the EMS is the energy-audit.
-In December 2016 an audit was carried out which included examining whether all the arrangements are clear and that the documentation is in order.
-This audit was completed successfully.
+On 11 December 2013 the Energy Policy Statement was signed by the Chairman of the Executive Board.
+This statement is part of the energy management system (EMS).
+Another part of the EMS is the energy-audit, which is performed yearly.
+During this audit it is examined whether all the arrangements are clear and that the documentation is in order.
+The audit in 2017 was completed successfully.

 Energy Efficiency Plan 2017-2020